xcibe95x/TFT-Overlay/README.md

 - Set your Game to be Borderless or Windowed!
 - Right click on the title bar for the context menu

+## Final does not mean it will not be updated anymore, but it will be updated from time to time when it's strictly necessary
+## Since the application is almost fully autoupdated.

 ## Version Changelogs

 - **3.0 (FINAL) PLACE HOLDER**